South American teams Brazil, Chile, Colombia, Uruguay and Argentina qualify for last 16

-(CNN) -- It's been a World Cup filled with plenty of goals, surprise, intrigue and -- in Luis Suarez's case -- an unwelcome incisor intervention.
+It’s been a World Cup filled with plenty of goals, surprise, intrigue and – in Luis Suarez’s case – an unwelcome incisor intervention.

 Along with Suarez, who was handed a hefty ban by FIFA Thursday for gnawing at Giorgio Chiellini’s shoulder, Cristiano Ronaldo also went home early from Brazil 2014.